paramireze/paramireze.github.io/_posts/2018-08-01-food-chain-magnete.markdown

 ![Penn Park]({{ '/assets/images/2018/aug/eagle-tower.jpg' }})

 I am in middle of my morning bike ride through the area and stopped to write.
-It is kinda early and not a lot of people out yet.
+There are deer all over the place.
+It is nice being away from the noise.

+![Bike Route]({{ '/assets/images/2018/aug/bike-route.png' }})

 Thanks to the recommendations of the peoples of Door County's sub-reddit, I found a restaurant that opened extra early called `Julie's Cafe`.

-![Bike Route]({{ '/assets/images/2018/aug/bike-route.png' }})

-The bike ride wasn't all that far and wanted to get a bit more exercise in.
-I ran 3-4 miles and did some burpees, pushups, and resistant band exercises.

 ## Sunday
 # Morning Run and Coffee

 ![Run and Coffee]({{ "/assets/images/2018/aug/sun-run.png" }})